thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

 Postconditions: The user will have created art which they may or may not save <br><br>

 Main Flow:<br>
-The user opens the app for MultiPainter having already traversed the UI Menu to reach the "Create Pixel Art" page<br>
+1. The user opens the app for MultiPainter having already traversed the UI Menu to reach the "Create Pixel Art" page<br>
-the user may or may not choose to log in/sign up<br>
+2. The user log in/sign up<br>
-the user picks colors from the palette and places them onto a canvas in whatever order they please, making their art<br>
+3. The user picks colors from the palette and places them onto a canvas in whatever order they please, making their art<br>
-The user may or may not choose to save this art they made<br><br>
+4. The user may or may not choose to save this art they made<br><br>

-Alternative Flow: None.
-This is the first step and must go according to plan for the service to work.<br>
+Alternative Flow:<br>
+2. The user does not log in or sign up<br>
+3. The user picks colors from the palette and places them onto a canvas in whatever order they please, making their art<br>
+4. The user is not able to save<br>

 ![image](./D2_Images/UseCaseSketch1.jpg)